edoardob90/aoc2021/README.md

 ## Languages used

-I will attempt to write a solution in **at least two** out of the three following languages:
+I will attempt to write a solution in **at least two** of the three following languages:

 1. **Python** — because... well, it's 🐍
 2. **C** — it's supported almost everywhere, plus a low-level language lets you build everything from the very bottom, so you really have to understand what you are doing